Xila-Project/Old_documentation/source/Software reference/Modules/Mathematics.md

 ## 👓 Overview

-This module is responsible for everything related to mathematics.
+`Mathematics` is responsible for everything related to mathematics.
 It supports a large majority of mathematical functions.
 Thus, almost any calculations can be performed using this module.

 ## Types